Where to Stay in Milan Pin 2

 Apart from the countless designer stores, the Fashion District also hosts several museums.
 The Palazzo Morando Museum occupies a gorgeous 18th-century townhouse.
 Inside, you can marvel at the original furniture and paintings from this period, as well as an extensive collection of historic Milanese fashion clothing.

-Close-by is another gem in the area, the Museo Bagatti Valsecchi.
-The palazzo from the 16th-century features a lavish interior, and houses a lovely exhibit of decorative art and paintings from the Renaissance era.
+Close by is another gem in the area, the Museo Bagatti Valsecchi.
+The palazzo from the 16th century features a lavish interior and houses a lovely exhibit of decorative art and paintings from the Renaissance era.

-Our recommendations: The luxurious 5* Grand Hotel et de Milan will pamper you with extraordinary rooms, individually decorated with stylish 18th-century furniture.
-A high-tech fitness center, an upscale Italian restaurant, a casual diner, and a classy bar will seduce your muscles and your palate.
-A more affordable but very chic alternative in the district is the four-star Hotel Manzoni.
+🏨 Hotel Manzoni: This four-star hotel is a more affordable but very chic alternative in the Fashion District.
 Refined wood floors decorate the rooms, while marble covers the lobbies.
 The wellness area awaits with a modern fitness center, a Turkish bath, and a hot tub, while the wine bar & bistro serves Italian and international delicacies.

 Now You Know Where to Stay in Milan on Your Next Italian Adventure